 Treatment and prognosis

 Treatment involves surgical removal of the testicular primary (orchiectomy).

 Radiotherapy to regional nodes if there is local disease (stage I) or limited nodal para-aortic metastases (non-bulky stage II) may be necessary (seminomas are radiosensitive, whereas non-seminomatous tumors are not).

-Chemotherapy may be necessary if there is bulky para-aortic lymph node involvement of more distant disease.
-Four cycles of bleomycin, etoposide, and cisplatin (BEP) is currently standard of care.
+Chemotherapy may be necessary if there is bulky para-aortic lymph node involvement or more distant disease.
+Four cycles of bleomycin, etoposide, and cisplatin (BEP) is currently the standard of care.

 Prognosis is good for all stages with greater than 90% cure rate.
 Survivors have an increased lifetime risk of developing other malignancies including testicular cancer in the remaining testicle, mesothelioma and cancer of the lung, colon, bladder, pancreas, and stomach.